 AAA ABS is the largest part of the public securitisation market, with secondary market volumes offering sufficient liquidity for daily trading.
 These assets are listed on regulated exchanges and have a minimum of two ratings - often three.
-Figure 4 shows M&G's traded volumes of ABS over a 12-month period that included elevated levels of stress in broader financial markets due to the COVID-19 pandemic.
+Figure 5 shows M&G's traded volumes of ABS over a 12-month period.